 The first step to developing a fleet budget is to determine your financial goals for the upcoming year.
 Ask yourself questions like: how many vehicles will you buy and sell this year?
 What is the total cost of operations for each of those vehicles?
 What will be the annual fuel costs?
 It is also important to leave scope in the budget for vehicle depreciation, insurance costs, taxes and licensing fees.
 Depending on the laws and regulations in your city, safety programs, training and certification may be needed for each of your employees.
 Determining your financial goals is an important first step in order to get started with your budget and become aware of the items that must be accounted for.

 It is key that you plan for unexpected costs in order to avoid issues impacting your budget.
-One of the main unexpected costs is fuel price increase or decrease.
+One of the main unexpected costs is a fuel price increase or decrease.
 Fuel price is uncontrollable and if there is a sudden increase, it is important that you are prepared, and your budget can handle the impact.
 Vehicle downtime is another unexpected cost that could come up.
 If a vehicle breaks down, you must be prepared to pay for parts, and labor to have it fixed.
 Accidents can greatly impact your budget as well.
 You must have the insurance to cover any damage done, costs to cover injuries, and the cost of any parts or labor needed to repair the vehicles.
-Including an emergency fund is a great way to protect your budget and prevent the impact from unexpected expenses.
+Including an emergency fund is a great way to protect your budget and prevent the impact of unexpected expenses.

 Once you take into account all the items to include in your annual plan, you need to estimate a dollar value for each item.
 A great way to complete this step is to analyze historical budgets and use those figures as a base for the upcoming year.
 It is important that you only use previous numbers as a guide and remember to consider inflation.
 Looking at previous numbers can also help you find trends and make financial predictions for the upcoming year.
 For an example, if gas prices have been steadily rising over the past 5 years, it is likely that the price will rise by a similar amount next year.
 As well, it is a great way to find areas where you overspent and find ways to cut costs in the upcoming year.